Fabiancipher/OOP_project/README.md

 # About
-This project aims to make a Habit Tracker to help accomplish goals, keep tabs on all of your good habits, and help getting rid of bad habits.
+This project aims to make a Habit Tracker to help accomplish goals, keep tabs on all of your good habits, and help getting rid of bad habits, all of this while making it fun.

 # Objectives
 ### Track both good and bad habits.